In this chapter, you will learn about the basic concepts of data schemas and how data are independent of one another within a database.

 A physical schema can be defined as the design of a database at its physical level.
 In this level, it is expressed how data is stored in blocks of storage.

 A logical schema can be defined as the design of the database at its logical level.
-In this level, the programmers as well as the database administrator (DBA) work.
-At this level, data can be described as certain types of data records which can be stored in the form of data structures.
+In this level, the programmers, as well as the database administrator (DBA), work.
+At this level, data can be described as certain types of data records that can be stored in the form of data structures.
 However, the internal details (such as an implementation of data structure) will be remaining hidden at this level.

-View schema can be defined as the design of the database at view level which generally describes end-user interaction with database systems.
+View schema can be defined as the design of the database at the view level, which generally describes end-user interaction with database systems.

-For example: Let suppose, you are storing students' information on a student's table.
-At the physical level, these records are described as chunks of storage (in bytes, gigabytes, terabytes or higher) in memory, and these elements often remain hidden from the programmers.
-Then comes the logical level; here in logical level these records can be illustrated as fields and attributes along with their data type(s), their relationship with each other can be logically implemented.
+For example: Let suppose you are storing students' information on a student's table.
+At the physical level, these records are described as chunks of storage (in bytes, gigabytes, terabytes, or higher) in memory, and these elements often remain hidden from the programmers.
+Then comes the logical level; here at a logical level, these records can be illustrated as fields and attributes along with their data type(s); their relationship with each other can be logically implemented.
 Programmers generally work at this level because they are aware of such things about database systems.
-At view level, a user can able to interact with the system, with the help of GUI and enter the details on the screen.
-The users are not aware of the fact how the data is stored and what data is stored; such details are hidden from them.
+At view level, a user can able to interact with the system, with the help of GUI, and enter the details on the screen.
+The users are not aware of the fact of how the data is stored and what data is stored; such features are hidden from them.